paketo-buildpacks/php-dist/README.md

 # PHP Cloud Native Buildpack

-The Cloud Foundry PHP Buildpack is a Cloud Native Buildpack V3 that provides PHP binaries to applications.
+The Paketo PHP Buildpack is a Cloud Native Buildpack V3 that provides PHP binaries to applications.

 This buildpack is designed to work in collaboration with other buildpacks which request contributions of PHP.